-Las Vegas is a city of countless neon lights, slot machines, all-night parties, and so much more.
+Las Vegas is a city of countless neon lights, slot machines, all-night parties and so much more.
 But what happens once the party does stop…permanently?
 Well, for some unlucky souls, that means haunting the halls of casinos, old stately homes, and other spooky spots!
 Whether you’re looking to ring in Halloween in style or just want to find out how spooky Sin City really is, these six haunted spots in Las Vegas won’t disappoint.

 5. Fox Ridge Park, Henderson